 “Our goal at Nissay AM is to be a ‘success partner’ with our clients and we think this partnership with Frontier will help us achieve that vision and may even lead to the co-development of new services”, explained Yuichi.

-“The Japanese institutional investor market is large, but complicated, and it has been tough to find the right way to deliver what Frontier has accumulated in Australia to the Japanese institutional investors.
+Alex Takayama, Frontier’s Head of Japan said, “The Japanese institutional investor market is large, but complicated, and it has been tough to find the right way to deliver what Frontier has accumulated in Australia to the Japanese institutional investors.
 But working closely with Nissay AM over many months, we believe we have developed a unique approach together,” said Alex.
 “We’re excited to begin this partnership, which will be a great support to our broader Japanese venture.”